 SPECIFIC SAFEGUARDING ISSUES Up-to-date guidance and practical support on specific safeguarding issues will be sought where necessary.
-Useful information can be found in Appendix 9.
+See Appendix 9.

 The DSL will attend relevant training and ensure that staff are aware of issues such as Child Sexual Exploitation, Female Genital Mutilation, Illness Fabricated and Induced, Domestic Abuse, Honour-Based Abuse and other issues; understand the indicators; and recognise the complexities of these issues for children.